CleverCloud/doc.clever-cloud.com/runtimes/dotnet/dotnet.md

 ### Dependencies

-Make sure to list all your dependencies in your `.csproj` file.
+Make sure to list all your dependencies in your project file.
 For example:

 ```xml
   ...